JoaoMiranda-88237-UM/ESRG_class/README.md

     -When client start (daemon), the raspberry pi 4 led on

     -When client "close" connection, the raspberry pi 4 led off

+## Done by
+João Miranda, a88237
+Duarte Rodrigues, a88259

+Masters in Embedded Systems @ Universidade do Minho, 2021